Planetary hours

 Personally, I have no practical use for planetary hours, but I find it more romantic to think it's the hour of Jupiter rather than, let's say, 3 in the afternoon, so I look at the planetary hour from time to time and think about it.
 It certainly adds a bit of flavor to the present.

-"So mysteries are more easily resolved on Wednesdays at sunrise, huh?"
+"So mysteries are more easily solved on Wednesdays at sunrise, huh?"

 Calculation